NonVisual Desktop Access: History

-Concerned by the high cost of commercial screen readers, In April 2006, Michael Curran began writing a Python-based screen reader with Microsoft SAPI as its speech engine.
+In April 2006, Michael Curran started writing a non-commercial, opensource screen reader because he felt concerned with the high cost of commercial screen readers.
+This prompted him to begin writing a FLOSS alternative based on the Python language; a screen reader with Microsoft SAPI as its speech engine.
 It provided support for Microsoft Windows 2000 onwards, and provided screen reading capabilities such as basic support for some third-party software and web browsing.
 Towards the end of 2006, Curran named his project Nonvisual Desktop Access (NVDA) and released version 0.5 the following year.
 Throughout 2008 and 2009, several versions of 0.6 appeared, featuring enhanced web browsing, support for more programs, braille display output, and improved support for more languages.
 To manage continued development of NVDA, Curran, along with James Teh, founded NV Access in 2007.

 NVDA's features and popularity continued to grow.
 2009 saw support for 64-bit versions of Windows as well as greater program stability in 2010.
 Major code restructuring to support third-party modules, coupled with basic support for Windows 8, became available in 2011.
 Throughout 2012, NVDA gained improved support for Windows 8, ability to perform automatic updates, included add-ons manager to manage third-party add-ons, gained improved support for entering East Asian text and introduced touchscreen support, the first of its kind for third-party screen readers for Windows.
 NVDA gained support for Microsoft PowerPoint in 2013 and was updated in 2014 to support PowerPoint 2013; NVDA also added enhanced WAI-ARIA support that same year.
 Also in 2013, NV Access introduced a restructured method of reviewing screen text, and introduced a facility to manage profiles for applications, as well as improving access to Microsoft Office and other office suites in 2014.

 Accessibility of mathematical formulas can be an issue for blind and visually impaired persons.
 In 2015, NVDA gained support for MathML through MathPlayer, along with improved support for Mintty, the desktop client for Skype, and charts in Microsoft Excel, and the ability to lower background audio was introduced in 2016.
 Also in 2015, NVDA became one of the first screen readers to support Windows 10 and added support for Microsoft Edge in an experimental capacity.

-In 2021, NVDA was the second-most popular screen reader in use throughout the world in a survey by WebAIM, having been the most popular in their 2019 survey.
-In 2013 Michael Curran and James Teh presented a talk on NVDA at TEDx Brisbane.
-It is especially popular in developing countries as being free to download and use makes it accessible to many blind and visually impaired people who would otherwise not have access to the internet.
+In 2023–2024, the screen reader user survey by WebAIM found NVDA to be the most popular screen reader worldwide in terms of common usage and the second-most popular primary screen reader behind JAWS; 37.7% of survey participants used it as a primary screen reader, while 65.6% of participants used it often.
+The program is especially popular in developing countries as being free to download and use makes it accessible to many blind and visually impaired people who would otherwise not have access to the internet.

-In 2020 NVDA was featured in the University of Queensland Contact Magazine.

 NVDA can be used with steganography based software to provide a textual description of pictures.